willgeary/willgeary.github.io/about.md

 Previously...

 #### Professional
-* **Company Partnerships** at [*Venture for America*](http://ventureforamerica.org/), a non-profit revitalizing American cities through entrepreneurship.
+* **Company Partnerships** at [*Venture for America*](http://ventureforamerica.org/), a national economic development organization revitalizing American cities through entrepreneurship.
 My job is to identify and build partnerships with early-stage startups and key stakeholders in cities across the U.S.

 * **Finance & Strategy Lead** at [*Food52*](http://food52.com/), a venture-backed startup in New York getting people excited about cooking.
 I built a business analytics framework, created a five-year financial model and raised $6 million in venture capital.